robstave/Meowcards/cards/rest/rest.md

 ### Front
 What is the purpose of the ETag header?

-A) Authentication
+- A. Authentication
-B) Resource versioning for cache validation
+- B. Resource versioning for cache validation
-C) Content encoding
+- C. Content encoding
-D) Request routing
+- D. Request routing

 ### Back
 **Correct Answer**: B